btbristow/bookstore-management-api/docs/tutorials/customers-and-orders.md

 ---
 layout: page
 ---
-# Work with Customers and Orders
+# Manage Customers and Orders

 This tutorial presents a complete customer and order management workflow for the Bookstore Management API.
-It guides you through obtaining a list of books in stock, creating a customer, and creating an order that references the customer and the books purchased.
+It guides you through obtaining a list of books in stock, creating a customer, and then creating an order that references both the customer you created and the books they purchased.

-Expect this tutorial to take about 20 minutes to complete.
+This tutorial takes about 20 minutes to complete.

 ## Prerequisites

-To complete these tasks, you must have command line access to cURL and access to the Bookstore Management API endpoints, either integrated with your test environment or running locally as a mock server, via [json-server](https://www.npmjs.com/package/json-server).
+To complete these steps, you must have command line access to cURL and access to the Bookstore Management API endpoints, either integrated with your test environment or running locally as a mock server.

-To use the mock server method, install json-server and download the [API folder](https://github.com/btbristow/bookstore-management-api/tree/4227e30164eb37172b024df7f1dd5400c6e454b2/api) from our repository.
-On the command line, run the appropriate script for your system: `start-server.bat` on Windows or `start-server.sh` on Mac or Linux.

-For example, on Mac, run `./json-server.sh`.

-> **Note:**
-> When running json-server on your local machine, port 3000 must be available.
+For more information, see [Test the Bookstore Management API](tutorials/test-bookstore-api.md).

-## Get your book inventory
+## Step 1: Get your book inventory

-Before you can add a book to an order, you must know the `book_id`, so start with a `GET` request to the `/books` endpoint to list the books in stock.
+Before you can add a book to an order, you must know the `book_id` of the book being purchased.
+We will use the `GET` method with `/books` to obtain a list of books.

-#### To list the books in stock:

-On the command line, enter `curl -X GET {server_url}:{port}/books`.
+To list the books in stock, on the command line, enter `curl -X GET {server_url}:{port}/books`.

-The Bookstore Management API returns a `200 OK` along with a JSON response body in the following format.
-For property definitions, see [Books endpoint](../reference/books.md#response-example).
+The Bookstore Management API returns a `200 OK` along with a response body in the following format:

 ```json
 {